mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 ### Choosing license

 Intune as a part of M365 is added licensing bundles to deliver all products that are necessary to manage organization.
+List of licences bundles that contain Intune User License.

+* Microsoft 365 Bussines Premium
+* Microsoft 365 E3 and E5

+Extension bundle for Office 365 packed.
+* Enterprise Mobility Suite E3 and E5

+Standalone Intune licences

+* User licenses in Microsoft Intune
+* Device licenses in Microsoft Intune